kunerd/pliced/README.md

 # pliced

-An experimental `Chart` widget for [iced](https://github.com/iced-rs/iced).
+A chart widget integrating [plotters](https://github.com/plotters-rs/plotters) into [iced](https://github.com/iced-rs/iced).

-Currently there are two chart implementations, one using [plotters](https://github.com/plotters-rs/plotters) as backend and an iced native implementation.
+[!NOTE]
+The iced native chart widget previously included in this repository has been moved to [prism](https://github.com/kunerd/prism).

 ## Usage

 There are two ways to use this library.
 You can just use the provided chart widget:

 ```rust
   Chart::new()
       .width(Length::Fill)